dk14/crypto/chats/btc-audit/README.md

 <img src="ai-admission.png" width="300" height="150">

-Potential impact.
+Impact.
 "Explorer Network" p2p cluster has to be built to outrun scanners (that AI suggests so easily), see "public service" section.
 Open-source (here), and independently from government and corporate.
 Paper wallets are not permanent anymore - have to update (write down new) seedphrases, when network detects risk.
 No permanent addresses.
 No permanent IDs on blockchain - long-term contracts have to be re-negotiated, it renders smart-contract VMs useless, only pure-function-like contracts (with predefined execution time) make sense (eg Bitcoin Script or DLC and [DSLs for it](https://dk14.github.io/mega-peers/docs/#/dsl)).

 ------
 ## Donations